MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-websphere-to-azure-vm-manually.md

    ---

-1. Use the following commands to get and show the private IP addresses, which you use in later sections:
+1. Use the following commands to get and show the private IP addresses, which you'll use in later sections:

    ### [Bash](#tab/in-bash)